Written by: Corey Janoff

 There are plenty of other jobs you can undertake in while in medical school to bring in some extra money.
 Babysitting is an easy one and you can study your textbooks after the kids are in bed.

 Depending on coursework and the flexibility of the employer, you could potentially bartend or wait tables one or two nights a week.
+This was less viable during the pandemic, but as places open up more, there are more opportunities.

 You could also do random things like buy stuff at Goodwill and sell them at a premium on Ebay.
 I know someone who buys dull lawnmower blades, sharpens them up, and sells them for about ten times what he paid.
 He does the same thing with old baseball gloves.
 He’ll buy gloves at Goodwill for $2, cleans them up, puts some leather conditioner on them, makes them look nicer and resells them for $20-30.